 Prospective students are assessed according to academic background; personal moral behavior and character; personal philosophy; and willingness to follow Liberty's rules, regulations, and policies.
-In the consideration process, the applicant's complete prior academic record, recommendations, plans for the future, and personal information will be reviewed.
-Applicants meeting the required standards in these areas will be admitted to one of the academic terms at the University.
+In the consideration process, the applicant's complete prior academic record, recommendations, plans for the future, and personal information will be reviewed upon request.
+Applicants meeting the required standards in these areas may be admitted to one of the academic terms at the University.

 Liberty University does not engage in unlawful discrimination or harassment because of race, color, ancestry, religion, age, sex, national origin, pregnancy or childbirth, disability or military veteran status in its educational programs and activities.
-Liberty University maintains its Christian mission and reserves its right to discriminate on the basis of religion to the extent that applicable law respects its right to act in furtherance of its religious objectives.
+Liberty University maintains its Christian character and reserves its right to discriminate on the basis of religion to the extent that applicable law respects its right to act in furtherance of its religious objectives.
+The following persons have been designated to coordinate Liberty University's compliance with certain anti-discrimination laws: